 Most of the dorms have one or two roommates in their room and the room itself is not very big.
 After a long day of classes, studying, and activities you might want to decompress and have some alone time, but your roommates will always be there.
 Additionally, you might run into issues where they have different sleep schedules and want to turn the lights on or off at different times of day, or they come home while you’re sleeping and aren’t considerate.
 It can also be difficult to study in your room if your roommates keep talking to you, so you may have to go to the library to study.

 The dining hall food is pretty good, however you might get tired of what they offer and want to cook healthier food for yourself.
 Additionally, there are a plethora of amazing restaurants near USC and if you always have the dining halls waiting for you, you’ll be less likely to try them.

 Another problem with the dorms is that you will always feel like you are at school or somehow involved with campus life.
 Living off-campus will give you some space and allow you to have a life outside of college.

 Off Campus Housing Offers More Space and Freedom

-Off campus housing has tons of benefits compared to living in the dorms.
+USC off campus housing has tons of benefits compared to living in the dorms.
 You’ll have more space than in a tiny dorm, and can enjoy having a living room, dining room, and kitchen.
 Additionally, many students opt to have their own room for additional privacy.
 You’ll have more storage space than a dorm and you’ll be able to decorate your apartment as you please.
-Check out our article on how to decorate your bedroom for inspiration!
+There are a ton of renter-friendly ways to spice up your bedroom on a budget.

 With a kitchen you’ll be able to cook your own meals in the style you like best, instead of just hoping that the dining hall will make something that you like.
 You can also try the great restaurants near USC like Trio House, Northern Cafe, and Cafe Dulce.